lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 Hi, I am Lien Zhu.
 Currently, I am a Master of Engineering in Computer Science and Engineering student interested in security.

-# What I do in 1 Sentence
+# Experience

-I have been working a lot with [performance monitoring](/files/hpc.pdf).
+- I have worked with [performance monitoring](/files/hpc.pdf).

 # Interests

-I would like to learn more about embedded, networking, and operating systems.
-Please feel free to send a message if you would like to [collaborate](mailto:lienzhucs+collab@gmail.com).
+I would like to learn more about embedded, network security, and operating systems.
+Please feel free to send a message through email at lienzhucs \[at\] gmail \[dot\] com if you would like to collaborate or give me some pointers.

 # Life